sdiehl28/baseball-analytics/README.md

 ### Retrosheet

-Play-by-play data for each year: http://www.retrosheet.org/events/{year}eve.zip
+The play-by-play data will be downloaded from: http://www.retrosheet.org/events/{year}eve.zip

 #### CSV Data Files

-The csv files must be generated by parsing the play-by-play event data files.
+The csv files must be generated by parsing the play-by-play data files.

 The **cwdaily** parser generates statistics per player per game.
 Attributes are prefixed by b for batter, p for pitcher and f_{pos} for fielder where position is one of P, C, 1B, 2B, 3B, SS, LF, CF, RF.

 The **cwgame** parser generates statistics per team per game.

-The cwgame produced csv file will be made tidy to create 2 csv files:
+The cwgame produced csv file will be made tidy by creating 2 csv files from it:

 - game.csv: game attributes (time, attendance, etc.)
 - team_game.csv: batting/pitching/fielding attributes per team per game

 ##### Parsers

-Use the open source parsers created by Dr. T. L. Turocy.
+The open source parsers created by Dr. T. L. Turocy will be used.

 Parser Description: http://chadwick.sourceforge.net/doc/cwtools.html
 Parser Executables and Source: https://sourceforge.net/projects/chadwick/